Sony Xperia M5

-The Sony Xperia M5 is a water & dust resistant high-range Android smartphone manufactured by Sony serving as the successor to the Xperia M4 Aqua.
+The Sony Xperia M5 is a water & dust resistant high-range Android-based smartphone manufactured by Sony serving as the successor to the Xperia M4 Aqua.
 The phone was unveiled on 3 August 2015 along with the Xperia C5 Ultra.
 The phone is marketed as a “super mid-range” phone, which is between its predecessor, the M4 Aqua, and the flagship, the Xperia Z5.

 Like its predecessor, the Xperia M4 Aqua, the Xperia M5 is waterproof and dustproof, and has an IP rating of IP65 and IP68.
 The key highlight of the phone is the 21.5 megapixel rear camera and ISO 3200 along with 0.25 second Hybrid Autofocus that utilizes phase detection autofocus.

 Specifications

 Hardware

 The Xperia M5 features a 5.0 inch (130 mm) 1080p display.
 It is dust and water proof with an IP rating of IP65 and IP68 and is powered by the 2.0 GHz octa-core MediaTek HelioX10 MT6795 processor which is backed by 3 GBs of RAM.
 The M5 includes a non-removable 2600 mAh battery.
 The rear camera of the M5 is 21.5 megapixel with a Sony Exmor RS image sensor along with ISO 3200 and f/2.2 aperture.
 The devices also features hybrid autofocus that utilizes phase detection autofocus and contrast detection autofocus that can focus the object within 0.25 seconds.
 The device comes with 16 GB internal storage along with microSDXC card expansion up to 200 GB.